artsy/README/playbooks/running-lunch-and-learn.md

 ##### The zoom isn't available

 - Make sure the Mac mini behind the screen is turned on
-- Make sure the Zoom iPad has pwoer
+- Make sure the Zoom iPad has power

 ##### The screen does not show the zoom meeting

-- Chck the TV is on
+- Check the TV is on
 - Check that it's on the right input source (HDMI)
-- Go behidn the TV, and pull out the power and re-connect it
+- Go behind the TV, and pull out the power and re-connect it

 ##### Audio problems